R&H Logo

 More Young Adults are Moving Back Home

 Getting one’s own place in Colorado is expensive.
 It can be prohibitively so for those lacking stable financial resources.
-This is why many adults either return to their parents’ nest after a setback or never leave in the first place.
+This is why many adults either return to their parents’ nest after a setback or never leave.

 Determining Tenancy

-In Colorado, anyone who stays overnight with the permission of the homeowner could be considered a tenant.
-This can be established even if the stay only lasts a couple of days.
+In Colorado, anyone who stays overnight with the homeowner's permission could be considered a tenant, even if the stay only lasts a few days.
+So when does someone cross the line from being a trespasser or “squatter” to a tenant?

-• A trespasser/squatter enters or remains on property they do not own without the consent of the owner.
-This can include your adult child if they have stayed in your home when you do not intend for them to stay longer than a quick visit.
+• A trespasser/squatter enters or remains on property they do not own without the owner's consent.
+This can include your adult child if they have stayed in your home when you do not intend for them to stay longer than a short visit.

 Evicting an Adult Child Trespasser